gleanerio/gleaner/docs/runningGleaner.md

 ### Docker

 To start this guide you will need a few things first.
 One is a computer with Docker installed.
 Docker is a popular tool for creating and using containers.
 Containers are packaged applications like databases, games or web servers.
 The Docker runtime providers a cross platform environment to run this common container images.
 Images are downloaded from the net and can be maintained and updated.
 Containers can be run in large cloud based environments with sophisticated orchestration systems or on your local computer.
 For this example we will be running on a rather simple Linux based server provided by NSF's XSEDE environment.
 However, any personal computer will do just fine.
-You can download Docekr your PC or Mac at https://www.docker.com/products/docker-desktop and Linux users can typically just use your distro's package management system.
+You can download Docker your PC or Mac at https://www.docker.com/products/docker-desktop and Linux users can typically just use your distro's package management system.

 Once you have Docker installed and verified its operation you will need to download the Gleaner "Stater Pack".
 Reference the Gleaner releases at https://github.com/earthcubearchitecture-project418/gleaner/releases to download the needed files for this guide.
 In particular the starterpack.zip located in the assets section of the releases.